 Bed rest, which used to be advised for the treatment of back pain, is not only unnecessary for most cases of back pain, but it may actually be potentially harmful.
 It may slow recovery and cause new problems.
 In most cases, you will be expected to start normal, nonstrenuous activity (such as walking) within 24 hours to 72 hours.
 After that, controlled exercise or physical therapy may be helpful.
 Physical therapy treatments may employ massage, ultrasound, whirlpool baths, controlled application of heat, and individually tailored exercise programs to help you regain full use of the back.
-Strengthening both the abdominal and back muscles helps stabilize the spine.
+Strengthening exercises for both the abdominal and back muscles helps stabilize the spine.
 You can help prevent further back injury by learning -- and doing -- gentle stretching exercises and proper lifting techniques, and maintaining good posture.